Zag-Research/competencies-app/README.md

 # Competencies App

-A Flask web app for tracking student competencies for the CPS109 course at TMU in Fall 2026, which is an introductory course to Python programming.
+A Flask web app for tracking student competencies for the CPS109 Python programming course at TMU in Fall 2026.
 Students demonstrate competencies in lab; instructors and TAs record them in real time.
 No lectures, assignments, or exams.

 ## Quick start